skayhan13/Matplotlib-Challenge/README.md

 * There appears to be a positive correlation between a mouse's weight and the tumor volume.
 This correlation can prove that the two entities appear to be directly proportional.
 I use the word "appear" as opposed to "is" because there are a few points that do not lie on the linear regression line, and the r-squared value is 0.70.
 The closer the r-squared value is to 1, then the better fit the regression line is said to be.
 This idea of weight and tumor volume do intuitively make sense, and I was expecting to see this correlation before starting my data anaylsis.

 * Finally, the two most tested drugs in this trial were: Capomulin and Ramicane.
 This helps to explain why these two drug regimens experienced nearly identical mean and median values, and the lowest standard deviations.
 They had the most occurences of being tested.
-A conclusion that can be drawn from this fact that could be studied further is whether these two drug regimens had more funding in comparison to the other regimens.
+A conclusion that can be drawn from this fact and studied further is whether these two drug regimens had more funding in comparison to the other regimens.
+Data on funding would need to be provided to us for this analysis.